ehamawy/DLMan/README.md

 - HD Thumbnail Downloader
 - Downloads Playlists
 - Download from Batch Files
+- Download from hundreds of sites, not just YouTube
 - **Made Super Poorly lmao**
 - **Windows Only**
 ## Screenshots